Another first! I wrote a sermon! Crap, be gentle with me on that one, k?

 He was still in the ICU, and the plan was to move him into a private room as soon as one became available.
 So basically, that made the entire day miserably long and boring—except for the two times I got to go in and hold Eddie’s hand while I had a one-sided conversation with him.

 I just told him how much I loved him and needed him to get well as soon as he could cuz I wasn’t going to like sleeping alone in our bed.
 What was that?
 Did Eddie squeeze my hand when I said our bed?
-Must have been my imagination.
+It must have been my imagination.

 Hospital cafeteria food is some nasty-ass shit!
 And we had to suffer through lunch and dinner!
-Once Eddie started eating that crap, I have a feeling he’s going to do whatever he can to get his as home back to his mom’s cooking!
+Once Eddie started eating that crap, I have a feeling he’s going to do whatever he can to get his ass home and back to his mom’s cooking!

 By the time we were finishing dinner, they had come into the cafeteria to tell us Eddie had been moved into a private room.
 He was still out, but we were welcome to say goodnight before we went home for the evening.